 - That when you want to define the preceding noun in order to differentiate it from another noun.
 The resulting clause is often referred to as a "defining", "identifying" or "restrictive clause".
-Note: in nonscientific / technical English this rule is often ignored. - 2.
-Which, who to add parenthetical information about the preceding noun.
-Such parenthetical information is not essential to the sentence if it was removed the sentence would still make sense.
+Note: in nonscientific / technical English this rule is often ignored. - Which, who to add parenthetical information about the preceding noun.
+Such parenthetical information is not essential to the sentence - if it was removed the sentence would still make sense.
 In such cases you are not differentiating the noun but simply giving further details.
 The subordinate clause in which who and which occurs is generally separated by commas.
-The resulting clause is often referred to as a "non-defining clause". - 3.
-Which, who to add additional information at the end of sentence.
-The resulting clause is often referred to as a "connective relative clause".
+The resulting clause is often referred to as a "non-defining clause".